Yoast/wordpress-seo/readme.txt

 * Makes all twitter meta tags self-closing.
 * Changes the notification in the adminbar to closer match the sidebar.
 * Adds Czech to supported languages.
+* Adds the missing Polish transition word `jak wiemy` (props to @jarekherisz).
+* Improves the accuracy of passive voice detection in Portuguese.

 Bugfixes: